 Municipal Engineering Foundation Victoria

-The Foundation has been in existence since 1966 and was established for the express purpose of providing opportunities for engineers working in local government in Victoria to enhance their technical and managerial skills.
+The Foundation has been in existence since 1966 and was established for the express purpose of providing opportunities for engineers/public works professionals working in local government in Victoria to enhance their technical and managerial skills.
 This is achieved by annually awarding scholarships for research on a wide range of local and overseas study topics.

 The Foundation is very aware of the benefits to the individual and to the local government industry derived from such study tours, in particular the advantages of overseas exposure.